 • Benefit from the support of staff trained in disability confidence, audio description, and Auslan

-• Utilize the provided Quiet Space and the Hidden Disability Sunflower Lanyard for additional support and understanding
+• Utilise the provided Quiet Space and the Hidden Disability Sunflower Lanyard for additional support and understanding

 Learn more about the Sunflowers in Sydney program and join in for an unforgettable experience at Sunflower Sundays at the MCA